27th Battalion (City of Winnipeg), CEF: History

 The 27th City of Winnipeg Battalion was the first independent battalion to be raised in Manitoba in the First World War.
-Officially it was not given a name and fell among the many nameless Canadian battalions raised to conform with the new numbering system introduced by Col. Sam Hughes, Canada's defence minister in 1914.
+Officially it was not given a name and fell among the many nameless Canadian battalions raised to conform with the new numbering system introduced by Col. Sam Hughes, Canada's Minister of Militia and Defence in 1914.

 The battalion was raised as part of a response to the demand for fresh reinforcements early in 1915, as Canada struggled overseas with its single division.
 It became part of the 2nd Division, 6th Infantry Brigade along with its sister 28th Battalion, 29th, and 31st Calgary Battalions.
 A common private of the 27th Battalion during the First World War could expect to earn between $1.00 and $1.10 a day, or around $30 a month.

 The 27th Battalion, with the 2nd Division, arrived in France in September, 1915, and met up with the 1st Division by mid-month.
 Together these two divisions formed the Canadian Corps and were led by General Alderson.
 The Canadian Corps, including the 27th, would not participate in any major offensive for almost a full year, when the battalion would receive its "baptism of fire" at the Battle of St. Eloi, 5 kilometres from Ypres.

 It was reported the officers of the 27th had not slept for over 100 hours, this was most apparent with the commander, Irvine R. Snider, a veteran of the North-West Rebellion of 1885 and the South African War, of the 27th Battalion who, during the Battle of St. Eloi, stayed awake for six straight days trying to relieve the strain "on his beloved boys".
 After the battle he broke down and cried, he was removed from command "being diagnosed with shell shock".
 The Battle of St. Eloi had claimed 40 of his men's lives and wounded another 189.

 The Somme Valley became the new objective of the Canadian Corps.
 When the Canadians arrived in the Somme Valley the British had been fighting for 3 months and they had traded 250,000 men for 8 kilometres of German trenches.
 On the opening day of the Somme offensive alone, July 1, 1916, around 20,000 British, Canadian and Commonwealth soldiers died and another 40,000 were wounded; it was the single heaviest day of casualties in history.